Fally00/System-info-tool/README.md

-# SIT — System Information Toolkit
+# SIT — System Insight Toolkit

 **SIT** is a lightweight, cross-platform **System Information Toolkit** written in C++.
 It provides essential system details and real-time usage metrics with a clean and minimal design.